andrewgibson06/Data-Science-Final-Project/README.md

 4) Undetected-Chrome Driver (pip install undetected-chromedriver)
 5) ChromeDriver (Can be installed from https://sites.google.com/chromium.org/driver/)

-Once ChromeDriver has been installed, you will need to specify the path within the scripts batting_web_scraping_code.py and bowling_web_scraping_code.py in order for the scripts to run
+Once ChromeDriver has been installed, you will need to specify the path within the scripts batting_web_scraping_code.py and bowling_web_scraping_code.py in order for the scripts to run.